deepakkt/datedeux/readme.md

 # Date Deux
 This is basically the Python date module supplanted with some useful functions.
-This is a superclass so it supports everything the date module does
+This is a superclass so it supports everything the date module does.
+It overlaps *some* functions of the calendar module but in general this was designed like a date+ module.

+Works well on py2 and py3

 ## Basic Usage